Home | All About CJ | Available Books | Newsletter | Freebies & Fun Stuff | Shop | Contact CJ

 “Gallegar!” she screamed, refusing to let go of the shade.

 Behind her, Gallegar was fighting a losing battle.
-The strain on his arm was telling, and he didn’t have to look down at it, to know something horrible was happening.
+The strain on his arm was telling, and he didn’t have to look down at it to know something horrible was happening.
 He shouted at Lucas and before he had even finished the shapeshifter’s name, his strong arm was linked with the vampire’s, providing the anchor they needed.
 He heard the shouts of the other Chosen behind him, but he was too dizzy to understand them.
 All he knew was he needed to keep Kira safe, no matter what.

 Lucas’ arm wrapped tight around Gallegar’s.
 The wolfman sensed Benjamin go into his extra strength mode and then grab Lucas around the waist.
-He was grateful for the extra energy.
+He was grateful for the extra muscle.
 He had a feeling they would all need it.

 “What the hell has happened?”
 Koran roared above the screaming of the Gate.
 His hair whipped around him in the blasts of wind.
 The sheer heat made it hard to breath.
 He stood with Danolas at the edge of the Gate, hands lifted as he tried to decide what to do.

 Patrick was standing behind them, shouting at Ethereals to get out of the room.
-When he heard the question, he turned back, his face haunted.
+When he heard the question, he turned back, and his face was haunted.
 “The Gate has been opened!
 Somehow, the Gate was activated.”

 ***end of excerpt***

-BUY THE BOOK
+BUY THE E-BOOK SOON

 Back to The Gates of Life